 Invasive species alert!
 To prevent the spread of zebra mussels, the law requires draining of water from boats and onboard receptacles when leaving or approaching public fresh waters.
 Get details.

-COLETO CREEK : Water murky; 52 degrees in main lake, 69 degrees at hot water discharge; 4.95’ low.
-Black bass to 7 pounds are fair on soft plastics and spinnerbaits.
+COLETO CREEK : Water murky; 54 degrees in main lake, 78 degrees at hot water discharge; 4.39’ low.
+Black bass to 7 pounds are good on pumpkinseed soft plastics and spinnerbaits in 4–8 feet.
 White bass are slow.
 Crappie are slow.
-Channel and blue catfish to 10 pounds are fair on trotlines and droplines baited with live perch in 8–10 feet.
+Channel and blue catfish to 8 pounds are good on trotlines and droplines baited with live perch in 8–10 feet.
 Yellow catfish are slow.

-FALCON : Water murky; 56–60 degrees; 26.89’ low.
+FALCON : Water murky; 55–59 degrees; 25.36’ low.
 Black bass are good on chartreuse soft plastics, jigs, and slow rolling spinnerbaits off ledges in 15–25 feet, and in pockets in 5–10 feet.
 Striped bass are slow.
 Crappie are slow.
-Channel and blue catfish are good on shrimp and cut bait.
+Channel and blue catfish are good on shrimp, nightcrawlers, stinkbait, liver, and cut bait.
 Yellow catfish are slow.
 Everyone in a boat must have a Mexico fishing license (if fishing the Mexico side) whether fishing or not.